skycoin/User-Manuals/Wallet Download and Installation.md

 * A window will open where you can see the Desktop Wallet's icon and an arrow pointing towards the "Applications" folder.
 Drag and drop the Desktop Wallet's icon to the "Applications" folder.

-* Once this is done, you can now open the Desktop Wallet by double clicking he Wallet from the "Applications" folder.
+* Once this is done, you can now open the Desktop Wallet by double-clicking the Wallet from the "Applications" folder.

 ## Mobile Wallet